grozadanut/server-infrastructure/README.md

 in `/data/tenant/{tenantId}`.

 Examples:
-- `/data/app/moqui` - config files, scripts etc.
-- `/data/app/mysql` - mysql database
-- `/data/app/wordpress` - wordpress public content
+- `/data/coolify` - coolify config data such as compose files and traefik proxy config

 #### Tenant data